Risk Factors For Eating Disorders In Sports

 Athletes often face pressure to optimize their sports performance, which can lead to an intense focus on body composition and nutrition.
 This focus may sometimes result in disordered eating behaviors.

 Eating disorders in sports affect athletes across various disciplines and levels of competition, impacting physical health, mental health, and athletic performance.
-Addressing this issue requires an understanding of the pressures and challenges athletes face and aiming to develop more supportive environments that consider overall health too, not just performance metrics.
+Addressing an eating disorder requires an understanding of the pressures and challenges athletes face and aiming to develop more supportive environments that consider overall health too, not just performance metrics.

 The spectrum of eating disorders in sports includes but extends beyond anorexia nervosa.
-Athletes may also be at higher risk of bulimia nervosa, binge eating disorder, other specified feeding or eating disorders (OSFED), and others.
-These conditions can manifest differently in athletic populations, often interacting with performance anxiety and body image concerns specific to their sport.
+Sports athletes may also be at higher risk of bulimia nervosa, binge eating disorder, other specified feeding or eating disorders (OSFED), and others.
+These eating disorders can manifest differently in athletic populations, often interacting with performance anxiety and body image concerns specific to their sport.

 Eating disorder occurrence among athletes differs according to sport type, competitive intensity, and individual factors, but these conditions can affect athletes of any gender—including female athletes, male athletes, and all others—competing in any sport at any level.
 That said, athletes involved in aesthetic or weight-sensitive sports may be more susceptible to disordered eating behaviors.
 These sports, such as gymnastics, figure skating, and bodybuilding, often emphasize leanness and appearance in judging criteria, especially at high levels.